Skip to main content

 Decoding the Clinical Data on Sleep and Ovarian Function

-A significant 2024 study published in Scientific Reports provided compelling evidence linking sleep disturbances to diminished (DOR) in women seeking infertility treatment.
+A significant 2024 study published in Scientific Reports provided compelling evidence linking sleep disturbances to diminished ovarian reserve (DOR) in women seeking infertility treatment.
 The research went beyond subjective feelings of tiredness and analyzed specific metrics.

 Furthermore, when the data was stratified, the impact became even more pronounced.
 For women aged 35 and older, snoring and a prolonged time to fall asleep were identified as particularly noteworthy risk factors for DOR.
 This points toward the possibility that sleep-disordered breathing, which fragments sleep architecture and reduces oxygen saturation, may place an additional metabolic and oxidative burden on the ovaries.
 The study also revealed direct correlations between sleep duration and key ovarian reserve markers.